-See chapter 1.5, Supported guest operating systems, page 17 for further information.
+See chapter 3.1, Supported guest operating systems, page 44 for details.

 Virtual machine (VM).
 When running, a VM is the special environment that VirtualBox creates for your guest operating system.
 So, in other words, you run your guest operating system "in" a VM.
-Normally, a VM will be shown as a window on your computer's desktop, but depending on which of the various frontends of VirtualBox you use, it can be displayed in full-screen mode or remotely by use of the Remote Desktop Protocol (RDP).
+Normally, a VM will be shown as a window on your computer's desktop, but depending on which of the various frontends of VirtualBox you use, it can be displayed in full-screen mode or remotely by use of the VirtualBox Remote Desktop Protocol (VRDP).

 Sometimes we also use the term "virtual machine" in a more abstract way.
-Internally, VirtualBox thinks of a VM as a set of parameters that determine its operation.
-These settings are mirrored in the VirtualBox graphical user interface as well as the VBoxManage command line program; see chapter 8, VBoxManage reference, page 100.
-They include hardware settings (how much memory the VM should have, what hard disks VirtualBox should virtualize through which container files, what CD-ROMs are mounted etc.) as well as state information (whether the VM is currently running, saved, its snapshots etc.).
+Internally, VirtualBox thinks of a VM as a set of parameters that determine its behavior.
+They include hardware settings (how much memory the VM should have, what hard disks VirtualBox should virtualize through which container files, what CDs are mounted etc.) as well as state information (whether the VM is currently running, saved, its snapshots etc.).

+These settings are mirrored in the VirtualBox graphical user interface as well as the VBoxManage command line program; see chapter 8, VBoxManage, page 107.
 In other words, a VM is also what you can see in its settings dialog.